Greener-Mods/Battlerager-Kit/README.md

 This kit has been adapted from the The Complete Book of Dwarves and tested with BGEE and BG2EE.

-This is a WEIDU mod thus currently is compatible with other mods.
+This is a WEIDU mod thus currently should be compatible with other mods.

 	1 - Extract the contents of the zip file into your override folder.